-Compulsory elective lecture Further Courses in Chemistry / Natural Sciences (Weitere chemische / naturwissenschaftliche Studien) Abbrev viation I MWV Interval of offer 1 semester annual Semester of study 1 to 4 Cr 4 credits Curriculum assignment M. Sc.
+Module name Compulsory elective lecture Further Courses in Chemistry / Natural Sciences (Weitere chemische / naturwissenschaftliche Studien) Abbrev /iation MWV Interval of Ouration offer 1 semester annual Semester of study 1 to 4 Cr 4 redits Curriculum assignment M. Sc.
 Chemistry Subject: SoN M. Sc.
-Chemical Biology Subject: SoN Module e struc cture No. Cours se Туре СР : sws Presence time Self- study 1 Furthe Scien er Course in Che ces emistry or Natura al V/Ü 4 ; 3 45 h 75 h Т otal 4 3 35 h 75 h Person module - onsible for the Dr. Markus Schürmann Lecture er(s) Miscellaneous lecturers.
+Chemical Biology Subject: SoN Module e struc ture No. Cours se Туре СР sws Presence time Self- study 1 Furthe Scien er Course in Che ces emistry or Natura al V/Ü 4 3 45 h 75 h Т otal 4 3 35 h 75 h Person module onsible for the Dr. Markus Schürmann Lecture er(s) Miscellaneous lecturers.
 The approved courses and the cor- responding lecturers are published by notice each semester.
-Langua age English,German s according to regulations None Recom ments imend ed require- Additional prerequisites may be necessary for participation in subject-specific courses in the field of chemistry or natural sciences.
-It may be necessary to discuss with the lecturer whether the relevant prerequisites for the course are met. / module ex- partial assess- Mode of examination as specified in the course or in the module manual.
-Learnii ng obj ectives Students acquire advanced knowledge and competences in other natural sciences, in chemistry or industrial chemistry from outside the Department of Chemistry and Chemical Bi- ology, which are important for professional life or interdisci- plinary research. nemistry emical Bi- Learnii compe - comes and s Upon successful completion of this module, students will be able to: engage with the cultures of other subjects or faculties and to use the gained experience and insights in later professional collaboration.
+Langua age English,German s according to regulations None Recommended require- ments Additional prerequisites may be necessary for participation in subject-specific courses in the field of chemistry or natural sciences.
+It may be necessary to discuss with the lecturer whether the relevant prerequisites for the course are met.
+Coursework / module ex- amination / partial assess- ments Mode of examination as specified in the course or in the module manual.
+Learning objectives Students acquire advanced knowledge and competences in other natural sciences, in chemistry or industrial chemistry from outside the Department of Chemistry and Chemical Bi- ology, which are important for professional life or interdisci- plinary research.
+Learnii compe - comes and s able to: - engage with and to use ful completion of this module, students will be th the cultures of other subjects or faculties the gained experience and insights in later al collaboration.